Almaty: Geography

 Almaty is located in south-eastern Kazakhstan, almost 1000 km from the capital Astana.
 Kyrgyzstan's capital Bishkek is 190 km to the west, while Ürümqi in China is almost 1000 km east.

 The region is also home to the Mynjylky mountain plateau, an elevated plain located at the source of the Malaya Almaatinka river at an altitude of 3000 meters above sea level.

 Climate

 Almaty has a humid continental climate (Köppen climate classification: Dfa) with hot summers and cold winters.
 It is characterized by the influence of mountain–valley circulation.
-This is especially evident in the northern part of the city, located directly in the transition zone of the mountain slopes to the plains.
+This is evident in the northern part of the city, located directly in the transition zone of the mountain slopes to the plains.